GymSeekr/Privacy-Policy/app-guide.md

 ### Finding a Gym
 1. **Enable Location Services**: Ensure that location services are enabled on your device.
 2. **Search for Gyms**: Use the search bar to find gyms in your area.
-3. **View Details**: Click on a gym to view detailed information, including equipment lists and user reviews.
+3. **View Details**: Click on a gym to view detailed information, including equipment lists, a description, hours, and location.

 ### Creating an Account
 1. **Sign Up**: Provide a valid email address to create your account.